bryanmoxon/rock_paper_scissors/README.md

-This is an assignment from The Odin Project to complete a game of rock-paper-scissors using code.
+This is an assignment from The Odin Project to complete a game of rock-paper-scissors.